-In Linux and Unix Systems Grep, short for “global regular expression print”, is a command used in searching and matching text files contained in the regular expressions.
+Grep, short for “global regular expression print”, is a command used for searching and matching text patterns in files contained in the regular expressions.
 Furthermore, the command comes pre-installed in every Linux distribution.
-In this guide, we will look at Common grep command usage with a few examples.
+In this guide, we will look at the most common grep command usages, along with popular use cases.

 Grep command can be used to find or search a regular expression or a string in a text file.
 To demonstrate this, let’s create a text file welcome.txt and add some content as shown.